JeppeSchildt/f1tenth/README.md

 $ python3 f1tenthv2/f1tenth_ws/src/f1tenth_system/racecar/racecar/
     scripts/recieveinputMQ.py
 ```
-Here it is noted that the Digital Twin team also needs to comsume and send input to us to actually activate the DT control.
+Here it is noted that the external controller also needs to comsume and send input to actually activate the external control.

 For Manual control, run this Python script in a seperate terminal: